carolekoziol/recipes/docs/main_course/donair.md

 	4. Puree mixture with a blender or hand blender and if needed return to burner to thicken 		further.
 	5. Season with salt to taste.

-### - Classic Donair Sauce

-- 1 (12 ounce) can sweetened condensed milk
-- 1-2 teaspoons garlic powder
-- 1/3 cup white vinegar, or to taste (add one tsp at a time)

-Mix the three ingredients together.

-_Tags: vegan, dairy-free, 1 hour, lunch, dinner, main_